 Use your toothpaste: Please forgive my frankness.
 The "pop" claims about "endocrine disruption" haven't attracted the attention of mainstream science as they claims seem extremely weak to most of us.
 In fact, it's ironic to see a fearmonger with a junk-journal article complaining about this sort of thing while eating a tofu sandwich -- loaded with phytoestrogens.
 I'm sorry someone troubled you about this.See 2 more doctor answers

 Triclosan: Triclosan is an antibiotic used in some toothpastes.
 Discuss all medications, including OTC toothpastes, with your Obstetrician.
 That said, unless your OB has a specific objection, any toothpaste from one of the major manufacturers should be both safe and effective.
 Remember that for an adult, a pea-sized portion of toothpaste is appropriate, no matter how big a dollop they use in commercials.

 Does triclosan cause odontogenic tumors, or would it not be in toothpaste if it did?
 I have an odontoma.
 Used face wash for yrs with triclosan.
 Likely?

 Possible: Triclosan has been shown experimentally, and in lab animals to have an association with certain cancers, particularly breast cancer. this is because it is a xeroestrogen, a chemical that mimics the effects of estrogen. the most recent summary of evidence in humans, however, is inconclusive.
 Because odontoma are not generally estrogen-sensitive, it is unlikely that your tumor is related.See 1 more doctor answer

 - If your not eating right what are some things that can happen to your body

-- What happens if you dont follow thru on a check up after an abortion?
+- What happens if you spit up blood?